 - An employee of a residential health treatment facility with a patient at the facility, unless they are married.

 In some of these cases, the lack of consent to the activity is apparent, such as where there was physical force or threats.
 In other cases, though, the person may have agreed to the sexual activity at the time but only under duress or manipulation related to the relationship of authority with the other person.
+A Texas prosecutor can charge sexual assault as a felony of the first or second degree based on the facts of the case.

-Professional Relationships Of Authority
+Professional Relationships of Authority

 In some cases, a prosecutor may establish a lack of consent under the law even where there was no physical force or threat of violence, where both parties are adults, and both people were mentally alert and able to understand what was happening in the sexual activity.
 The law allows a prosecutor to show a lack of legal consent where a professional uses the authority of their professional position or legal licensing to manipulate the other into complying with the sexual demands.

-Sexual Assault By A Public Servant
+Sexual Assault by a Public Servant

 A public employee, whether a police officer or mayor, may be charged with sexual assault even if they did not threaten or harm the other person.
 If the public servant used their position of power and authority to coerce the other into complying with the sex act, the prosecutor could use this power imbalance to show that there was no valid legal consent to the sexual act.

-Sexual Assault By Mental Health Or Healthcare Professionals
+Sexual Assault by Mental Health or Healthcare Professionals

 In cases where the accused is a provider of mental or physical healthcare services and the other person in the sexual relationship was a patient or former patient, a prosecutor can show that there was no valid legal consent to the activity.
 Legal consent is lacking if the healthcare professional exploits a patient's or former patient's emotional dependency to manipulate them into a sexual relationship.
 Healthcare services providers include all those licensed to practice medical healing arts, such as: